agilealgos/mf/wp-content/plugins/woo-order-splitter/readme.txt

 * A few important updates in settings.

 == Upgrade Notice ==
+= 4.9.2 =
+Fix: Manual split option on edit page improved with the CSS selector refinement.
+= 4.9.1 =
+Fix: Combine function revised and improved for the variations.
+= 4.9.0 =
+Fix: Grouped Categories Mode refined for WooCommerce Ship to Multiple Addresses.
+= 4.8.9 =
+Fix: In-stock / out-stock split method revised.
+= 4.8.8 =
+Fix: Woo Vendors split method improved.
+= 4.8.7 =
+New: WooCommerce Delivery & Pickup Date Time Pro / Coderockz_Woo_Delivery compatibility added in default split method.
+= 4.8.6 =
+New: In-stock / out-stock split method improved with a new option to split pre-order items into multiple orders.
+= 4.8.5 =
+Thank you page text improved with addition of another filter hook and split status meta key.
+= 4.8.4 =
+Split threshold value for each item in child orders for grouped categories split method refined.
+= 4.8.3 =
+New: Split threshold value for each item in child orders for grouped categories split method improved.
+= 4.8.2 =
+New: Split threshold value for each item in child orders for grouped categories split method introduced.
+= 4.8.1 =
+New: Quantity split ability added to the Grouped Categories split method using the WordPress plugin "WooCommerce Ship to Multiple Addresses".
 = 4.7.9 =
 Fix: In-stock/Out-of-stock related split method improvements.
 = 4.7.8 =